Jack Laundon: Career

 He edited The London Naturalist from 1971 until 1979 and the Bulletin of the British Museum (Natural History), Botany Series from 1977 until 1990.
 He was a life member of the Museums Association, and was awarded a Fellowship of the Association in 1972.

-He was required to retire in 1990 as part of restructuring at the Museum as it moved away from taxonomy, but he continued to be very active with lichens and Northamptonshire local history, including authoring several publications, until mid-December 2016, shortly before his death.
+He was required to retire in 1990 as part of restructuring at the museum as it moved away from taxonomy, but he continued to be very active with lichens and Northamptonshire local history, including authoring several publications, until mid-December 2016, shortly before his death.

 Legacy

+Laundon was a foundational contributor to the journal The Lichenologist, publishing in its inaugural volume in 1958.
+During the British Lichen Society's formative years, he served as editor of the BLS Bulletin while his colleague Peter Wilfred James edited The Lichenologist.
+As a taxonomist at the Natural History Museum, Laundon specialised in challenging lichen groups that received less attention from other researchers, particularly focusing on sterile crustose lichens.
+His contributions to the journal and society helped establish both as important institutions in lichenology, supporting the field's development during a period when English-language resources on lichens were limited.